Foreign relations of Israel: Netherlands

 In 1947, the Netherlands voted in favor of the establishing Israel and established diplomatic relation in 1949.
 Israel has an embassy in The Hague and The Netherlands has an embassy in Tel Aviv.

 North Macedonia

 Norway

 Norway was one of the first countries to recognize Israel on 4 February 1949.
 Both countries established diplomatic relations later that year.
 Israel has an embassy which serves Norway and Iceland in Oslo.
 Norway has an embassy in Tel Aviv and 2 honorary consulates (in Eilat and Haifa).
 Israels Venner på Stortinget (Friends of Israel in the Parliament of Norway) is a pro-Israel caucus group consisting of members of the Parliament of Norway (Stortinget).

 Poland

-Following the severing of relations after the Six-Day War, Poland was the first Eastern Bloc country to restore relations with Israel in 1986.
+Following the severing of relations after the Six-Day War, Poland was the first Eastern Bloc country to restore relations with Israel in 1986 (beside Romania, which had continuous relations with Israel).
 Full diplomatic relations were reestablished in 1990, after the fall of Communism in Poland.